kbr/fritzconnection/docs/sources/library.rst

 Library Modules
 ===============

-The library is a package with some modules on top of FritzConnection to address some specific tasks.
+The library is a package with modules on top of FritzConnection to address specific tasks.
 Also they can be used as examples on how to use FritzConnection.

 FritzHosts